munna/ol3-layerswitcher/README.md

 # OpenLayers LayerSwitcher

-Grouped layer list control for an OpenLayer map.
+Grouped layer list control with group selection checkbox for an OpenLayer map.

 To be shown in the layer switcher layers should have a `title` property; base layers should have a `type` property set to `base`.
 Group layers